springload/draftjs_exporter/README.md

 ## Credits

-This project is made possible by the work of [Springload](https://github.com/springload), a New Zealand digital agency, and.
+This project is made possible by the work of [Springload](https://github.com/springload), a New Zealand digital agency.
 The _beautiful_ demo site is the work of [@thibaudcolas](https://github.com/thibaudcolas).

 View the full list of [contributors](https://github.com/springload/draftjs_exporter/graphs/contributors).
 [MIT](https://github.com/springload/draftjs_exporter/blob/master/LICENSE) licensed.